 Microplastics in Drinking Water - Health Concerns and Minimizing Exposures

-Plastics have become a vital aspect of human life, from the containers we wear to our dress.
-A world without plastics or natural, synthetic polymers appears to be impossible today.
-Since they are economical as compared with the other options.
-To add, they are lightweight, more secure, and strong, which can promptly be formed into an assortment of items that have a wide range of uses.
+Plastics have become a vital aspect of human life, from the containers we wear to our dresses.
+A world without plastics or natural, synthetic polymers appears impossible today.

-To add, plastic is the most common kind of marine debris found in our sea and Great Lakes.
-Plastic debris can come in all shapes and sizes.
-However, those that are less than five millimeters long (or about the size of a sesame seed) are classified as "microplastics."
+In addition, plastic is the most common marine debris in our seas and Great Lakes.
+Plastic debris can be all shapes and sizes.
+However, those less than five millimeters long (or about the size of a sesame seed) are classified as "microplastics."

 What Are Microplastics?